-Stonehenge comprises thirty upright stones, which weigh in excess of 26 tonnes each, positioned in a circle, with thirty capstones of 6 tonnes each, placed horizontally atop the posts in a continuous circle.
+Stonehenge comprises thirty upright stones, which weigh in excess of 26 tonnes each, as much as four adult elephants, positioned in a circle, with thirty capstones of 6 tonnes each, placed horizontally atop the posts in a continuous circle.
 There is a single erect stone called the "Heel Stone" that forms an "entrance path" to the circle, which is set at a distance from the other stones.
 The stones were excavated from a quarry at Carn Menyn, high in the Preseli Hills of Pembrokeshire.
 The stone was then carved and transported over 240 miles to Salisbury Plain; the method of transportation is unknown.

 The heel stone is said to have been thrown by the Devil at a monk who was spying on him between the stones.
 The stone pinned the unfortunate clergyman to the ground by his heel.

 Aliens, giants, or even team-building exercises are some of the theories that attempt to explain Stonehenge's origins.

 The construction, and purpose, of Stonehenge has been a mystery and still remains one.
 Whoever built it left no written record and few clues behind for us to piece together this ancient puzzle.